-Along with its fat-burning properties, studies link Garcinia Cambogia to increasing metabolic rate, making this ingredient another potential culprit for more sweat production .
+Based on a study from the National Institutes of Health (NIH), Garcinia Cambogia increases metabolic rate, making this ingredient another potential culprit for more sweat production .

 Extracted from the bark of an African tree, Yohimbe is often used as a thermogenic supplement because it may increase adrenaline, noradrenaline, and dopamine, boosting fat metabolism and indirectly the rate of sweating .

 “Thermogenic supplements boost metabolism, increase fat burning and reduce appetite.”

 Sustained exercise increases the body’s core temperature, so supplements that promote great workout intensity and duration may increase sweat production.

 Nitric oxide is a vasodilator compound that relaxes the blood vessels, promoting blood flow and oxygen to muscles, thus enhancing athletic performance.